dinokana/dinokana.github.io/index.md

 - Communication skill
   - Commpleted many projects not only the computer courses, but also other language courses
-  - Communicated group membere in different languages (i.e. English, Chinese, Japanese, Mongolian, Korean)
+  - Communicated with group member in different languages (i.e. English, Chinese, Japanese, Mongolian, Korean)
   - Can reasonable assign project work, and group member can the finished the project before the publication date
-  - Can help group member to understand the material of project
+  - Can help group member to understand the material of project clearly and correctly

 ## Volunteer Experience